Skip to main content

 The Solution

-In preparation for the website redesign, our team collaborated with WA Parks to create a comprehensive roadmap.
-This roadmap emphasized customer-centricity and inclusivity, drawing insights from research involving both current and potential park visitors.
-Specific priorities, goals, and actionable steps for implementation were outlined.
+To prepare for the website redesign, our team worked with WA Parks to create a roadmap focused on customer needs and inclusivity.
+Using insights from research with current and potential park visitors, it outlined priorities, goals, and practical steps for implementation.

-• Content Transformation: Restructuring information architecture, introducing a new taxonomy, and establishing content style guides for clarity.
-Implementing a governance model for content maintenance.
+• Content transformation: Restructuring information architecture, introducing a new taxonomy, creating content style guides for clarity, and implementing a governance model for maintaining content

-• UX Design: Ensuring a consistent visual experience, accessible interactions, and new user flows.
+• User experience (UX) design: Ensuring a consistent visual experience, accessible interactions, and new user flows

-• Iterative Research: Conducting ongoing testing to enhance usability for diverse visitors, including those with disabilities.
+• Iterative research: Conducting ongoing testing to improve usability for diverse visitors, including those with disabilities

-• Collaboration with Development Team: Working closely to align the website management system with updated content and design.
+• Collaboration with the development team: Working closely to align the website management system with updated content and design

-• Training: Providing staff with training for effective use of the new website and clear, accessible content creation.
+• Training: Teaching staff to effectively use the new website and create clear, accessible content

-• Organizational Change Management: Supporting staff in understanding and adapting to work environment changes.
+• Organizational change management: Helping staff understand and adapt to work environment changes

-The revamped parks.wa.gov website, shaped by feedback from 400 visitors, now boasts a modern, inclusive, and accessible design, addressing long-standing usability issues, particularly on mobile devices.
+Incorporating feedback from 400 visitors, parks.wa.gov is now modern, inclusive, and accessible.
+The new design addresses long-standing usability issues, particularly on mobile devices.

 Mobile website screens shown on phones